Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 2. **Security Onboarding:** New developers &  teams MUST receive a security onboarding.

-3. **Role-Specific Security Training:** Role-specific security training or coaching SHOULD be provided to team members, including secure coding training and training of secure design principles for developers.
+3. **Role-Specific Security Training:** Role-specific security training or coaching SHOULD be provided to team members, including secure coding training for developers.

 ## {{site.TITLE_SSDLC_SECDEV_SECDESIGN}}